MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/interactive-azure-cli.md

 - **Intelligent completion**: The AI-powered recommendation system uses telemetry analysis in order to predict and analyze customer behavior.
 These results lead to the prioritization of the most used and needed content options.
 - **Command recommendation**: The AI offers subsequent commands based on the most used commands in other similar sessions.
+- **Scenario identification**: The AI identifies the current possible scenarios and recommends a set of related command combinations for your specific end to end scenario.
 - **Usable knowledge search**: The AI allows you to input natural language in order to search for commands for specific usage scenarios.

 ### How to use AI functionalities with Azure CLI interactive mode